wmason1997/Eco-Friendly-Marketplace/README.md

 Please feel free to reach out to me with questions or suggestions for this app.<br>
 My GitHub user name is  and here is my profile: [https://github.com/](https://github.com/).<br>
 My email is

+## Credits
+Thank you for the tips and suggestions from Bootcamp instructors, learning assistants, classmates, and resources.
+A huge thank you to the tutors Doug and Jaba for insights and input.
+We have used http://www.w3schools.com/ and http://www.stackoverflow.com, and https://chat.openai.com to research information.
+Lastly, thanks to OpenAI’s Chatgpt-4 for assistance in creating this README.md template.